joedobrow/FinalCapstone/README.md

-# FinalCapstone
+## Final Capstone
-Book Recommender using BERT NLP on scraped Blurbs
+#Book Recommender using BERT NLP on scraped Blurbs

 There are 5 notebooks involved in this project: